 - The New Start policy is a one-time-only option, and once granted, the New Start may not be rescinded. - 2.
 A New Start may only be applied to academic terms completed prior to the student's extended absence. - All academic work taken prior to the student's enrollment in the new program will be removed from the student's GPA calculation and degree requirements. - Courses are not removed from the transcript by a New Start.
-If a New Start is approved, all courses in the approved term(s) will receive a grade symbol "O." The approved term(s) will be any courses taken during terms prior to the student enrolling in new program.
+If a New Start is approved, all courses in the approved term(s) will receive a grade symbol "O." The approved term(s) will be any courses enrolling in new program.
 Grades earned for the term(s) specified in the request will not be included in the calculation of the student's cumulative grade point average.